 Conductive 3D printing materials

 There are some conductive materials that could totally revolutionize new electronic constructions.
 We already told you about graphene, the wonder material in 3D printing.
 This material has great intrinsic properties.
-Indeed, it is not only one of the most resistant materials, it is also electrically conductive!
+Indeed, it is not only one of the most resistant materials, but it is also electrically conductive!

 The structure of this material makes it electrically conductive.
 Graphene is the structural element of many forms of carbon.
 Carbon atoms are arranged in a honeycomb structure and there is a single free electron in each atom.

 This way, the material can transmit currents through these free electrons.
 Conductive graphene filaments could be a great solution to create functional electrical elements.
 Keep in mind that this material is still less conductive than metals such as iron or copper.

 Some electrically conductive filaments have been developed using some ABS or PLA material, like graphene PLA filament.
 Regarding the strength of this material, it is more flexible than traditional PLA but has less layer adhesion.

 For the moment, it seems that the only conductive 3D printing materials available are filaments, which can be used on desktop 3D printers.
 Soon, bigger professional 3D printers could be able to print with these electrically conductive materials but to begin with, these first options are offering great possibilities.

 Indeed, these filaments could be useful in the development of wearable electronics, making it possible to create small electrical circuits.